bobmatyas/bobmatyas.com/src/content/blog/cloudflare-analytics-gatsby.md

 ## Options for Installing Cloudflare Web Analytics

 Cloudflare Web Analytics can be installed in two ways.
 The preferred way is for you to proxy your site behind Cloudflare.
 In this case, Cloudflare generates analytics from their server logs without needing to add any code to your site.
 If this doesn’t work for you, Cloudflare also allows you to install a JavaScript beacon on your site.
 It’s a lightweight script (under 10k uncompressed) and only a single line, making it easy to install without having a major impact on site load time.
 They provide the code snippet and you just have to place it before your closing BODY tag as you would most other third-party  JavaScript.
-For a standard site, you would just need to open your template and paste the snippet before the closing BODY tag:
+For a standard site, you would just need to open your template and paste the snippet before the closing BODY tags: ["

 ```javascript
 <!-- Cloudflare Web Analytics -->